Ready to make your first purchase? Here are a few pointers…

 This is one of the most common electrical issues in any vehicle.
 Bulbs have a lifespan and require replacement when it has reached a limit.

-Replacing bulbs is pretty straightforward in many vehicles but if you find it complicated, have a mechanic fix it.
+Replacing bulbs is pretty straightforward in many vehicles.
+If you find it complicated, have a mechanic fix it.

 8. Short Circuit

-Short circuits are the oldest electrical problems and are caused by reasons like damaged insulations on wires, faulty bulbs or connectors, etc. Sometimes short circuits are hard to locate especially with broken wiring and can cause serious damage to the wiring looms.
+Short circuits are the oldest electrical problem.
+It is caused by damaged insulations on wires, faulty bulbs or connectors, etc. Sometimes short circuits are hard to locate especially with broken wiring and can cause serious damage to the wiring looms.

 Make sure to have an electrician run diagnostics to trace the source of the short circuit and rectify the issue.